1.1 Who should read this practice note?

 You should notify your insurer of any relevant situation, even if you are unsure whether it amounts to a 'circumstance'.
 Insurers view notification of circumstances (particularly those that do not result in claims) as a sign of a firm that adheres to good risk management practices and takes its obligation to notify seriously.

-A recent case provides further guidance about when 'blanket' notifications may be accepted.
+The case of McManus Seddon Runhams v European Risk Insurance Company EWHC 18 (Ch) (McManus) provides guidance about when 'blanket' notifications may be accepted.

 Your broker may also be able to advise you about whether a situation is a circumstance that should be notified.